Kuli-HYF/planning/planning/brand-name.md

 #### On a literal google search for 'Kuli', not too many bad meanings or connotations appear.

 #### It's 'heterographs' might be a bit more troublesome:
-- 'kulli' in Finnish (vulgar) can mean 'male genitalia'
+- 'Kulli' in Finnish (vulgar) can mean 'male genitalia'
 - 'Culi' in Italian means plurar of 'ass'
 - 'Kul' in Dutch means 'nonsense' or 'bullsh*t' (mostly used in flauwekul)
 - 'Cul' in French means 'butt'